szczyglis-dev/py-gpt/README.md

 event.stop = True
 ```

+Events flow can be debugged by enabling the option `Config -> Settings -> Developer -> Log and debug events`.

 # Functions and commands execution

 **INFO:** From version `2.2.20` PyGPT uses native API function calls by default.
 You can go back to internal syntax (described below) by switching off option `Config -> Settings -> Prompts -> Use native API function calls`.
-Native API function calls are available in Chat and Completion modes only (using OpenAI API).
+Native API function calls are available in Chat, Completion and Assistant modes only (using OpenAI API).

 In background, **PyGPT** uses an internal syntax to define commands and their parameters, which can then be used by the model and executed on the application side or even directly in the system.
 This syntax looks as follows (example command below):